HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 There is strong correlation between the most popular types of schema found on homepages in 2021 and 2022.

-As noted in previous editions of the Web Almanac,  `WebSite`, `SearchAction`, `WebPage`, `SearchAction` is what powers the [Sitelinks Search Box](https://developers.google.com/search/docs/advanced/structured-data/sitelinks-searchbox) [see chart above].
+As noted in previous editions of the Web Almanac,  `WebSite`, `SearchAction`, `WebPage`, `SearchAction` is what powers the <a hreflang="en" href="https://developers.google.com/search/docs/advanced/structured-data/sitelinks-searchbox">Sitelinks Search Box</a> [see chart above].

 When comparing 2021 to 2022, there has been a significant increase in the adoption of the most popular schemas across the board.
 In fact, every noted schema type has experienced an increase in adoption in 2022.
 Among the most notable are the schema for BreadcrumbsList, which has risen 22.8% since 2021 and ImageObject, which is up 12.3%.